leondgarse/keras_cv_attention_models/README.md

     CUDA_VISIBLE_DEVICES='1' ./coco_eval_script.py -m checkpoints/yoloxtiny_yolor_anchor.h5
     # >>>> [COCOEvalCallback] input_shape: (416, 416), pyramid_levels: [3, 5], anchors_mode: yolor
     ```
-  - [Experimental] Training using PyTorch backend, currently using and `ultralytics` dataset and validator process.
-The benefit is that supporting any pyramid staged model in this package. `rect_val=False` means using fixed data shape `[640, 640]` for validator, or will by dynamic.
+  - **[Experimental] Training using PyTorch backend**, currently using `ultralytics` dataset and validator process.
+The advantage is that this supports any pyramid staged model in this package.
+The parameter `rect_val=False` means using fixed data shape `[640, 640]` for validator, or will by dynamic.
     ```py
     import os, sys
     os.environ["KECAM_BACKEND"] = "torch"